DragonFish55/sprintproject/test-cases/sprint 3 test cases/manual_tests/landing_tabs.md

 land_tabs

 ### Description:
-Tests that after you arrive on the landing page regardless of whether you are logged in or not a navigation bar along with tabs for each category as well as home ae displayed.
+Tests that after you arrive on the landing page regardless of whether you are logged in or not a navigation bar along with tabs for each category as well as home are displayed.
 Home is also selected initially.

 ### Test Steps
 - Start api by navigating to 127.0.0.1:3000